NeeshamKalia/namaste-react/3.layingFoundation/Theory/session3.md

         The "type" attribute specifies the type of content that is inside the script tag file.
 It tells the browser how to interpret the content of script element.
 By default it is set to text/javascript other options include =
-            text/ecmascript : this value indicates that the script is following the EcmaScript standards.
+            text/ecmascript : this value indicates that the script is following the EcmaScript standards. ranspile it.
+            text/typescript: As the name suggest the script is written in TypeScript.

+    {TitleComponent} vs {<TitleComponent/>} vs {<TitleComponent></TitleComponent>} in JSX.
+        {TitleComponent} means that it could be a expression or a variable embedded in jsx.
-            module: This value tells the browser that the script is a module that can import or export other files or modules inside it. text/babel : This value indicates that the script is a babel type and required babel to transpile it. text/typescript: As the name suggest the script is written in TypeScript.
+        {<TitleC       module: This value tells the browser that the script is a module that can import or export other files or modules inside it. text/babel : This value indicates that the script is a babel type and required babel to transpile it. text/typescript: As the name suggest the script is written in TypeScript.

+    {TitleComponent} vs {<TitleComponent/>} vs {<TitleComponent></TitleComponent>} in JSX.
+        {TitleComponent} means that it could be a expression or a variable embedded in jsx.
+        {<TitleCranspile it.
+            text/typescript: As the name suggest the script is written in TypeScript.

+    {TitleComponent} vs {<TitleComponent/>} vs {<TitleComponent></TitleComponent>} in JSX.
+        {TitleComponent} means that it could be a expression or a variable embedded in jsx.
+        {<TitleCranspile it.
+            text/typescript: As the name suggest the script is written in TypeScript.